-The increasingly dynamic healthcare system requires graduates of an occupational therapy program to be flexible, autonomous, broadly educated generalists and leaders who use creative and professional reasoning with great effectiveness and efficiency to successfully engage in interprofessional client care.
-To meet these needs, the occupational therapy curriculum at Rush University is designed to build on and develop knowledge and skills at increasing levels of complexity, competence, and integration.
-The Practitioner-Teacher-Investigator (PTI) Model is the hallmark of Rush University.
-Given this model, the curriculum is encapsulated by academic clinical partnerships.
-This partnership allows students to learn from faculty who are active in practice and affords students opportunities to engage in clinical experiences throughout the curriculum.
-These clinical experiences empower integrative learning by applying classroom learning to clinical practice (Huber & Hutchings, 2004).
+In today's rapidly changing healthcare system, occupational therapy program graduates must possess adaptability, autonomy, comprehensive clinical and academic education, and leadership qualities.
+They should employ creative and professional reasoning effectively and efficiently to excel in delivering interprofessional client care.
+To meet these needs, the occupational therapy curriculum at RUSH University is designed to build on and develop knowledge and skills at increasing levels of complexity, competence, and integration.
+The Practitioner-Teacher-Investigator (PTI) Model is the hallmark of RUSH University.
+With this model in mind, the curriculum is encompassed by academic, clinical, and community partnerships.
+These partnerships allow students to learn from faculty who are active in practice, clinicians in the field, and service recipients as well as afford students opportunities to engage in clinical experiences throughout each semester of the curriculum.
+These immersive experiences empower integrative learning by applying classroom learning to occupational therapy practice (Huber & Hutchings, 2013).

-The sequence of the occupational therapy curriculum encourages students to construct their knowledge and skills at increasing levels of complexity, competence, and synthesis.
-As such, the curriculum mirrors transformative learning (Cranton, 2006).
-Transformative learning is achieved through critical self-reflection.
-It is constructivist in nature and marked by an increased ability to validate prior learning through self-reflection and act on the insights obtained (Mezirow, 1991).
-As this collaborative learning process evolves through modeling and mentoring relationships and development of skills in evidence-based practice, research, and management, the occupational therapy student prepares for leadership roles in clinical practice.
-The curriculum yields a discerning practitioner-investigator who is able to identify and design theoretically based interventions that address client's occupational needs while simultaneously attending to detail within the larger context.
+The sequence of the RUSH occupational therapy curriculum leverages transformative learning (Cranton, 2016) to encourage students to construct their knowledge and skills at increasing levels of complexity, competence, and synthesis.
+Constructivist in nature, transformative learning fosters professional reasoning through critical self-reflection and recursively acting on the insights obtained (Mezirow, 2018).
+This collaborative learning process evolves through modeling and mentoring relationships toward developing skills in evidence-based practice, research, and leadership.
+Moreover, cultural awareness and humility is integrated throughout the curriculum to promote culturally appropriate care (American Occupational Therapy Association, 2020).
+The curriculum yields a discerning practitioner-investigator who can identify and design theoretically based interventions that address the client's occupational needs while simultaneously attending to detail within the larger context.